CONNECT-platform/coding-blog/docs/md/updates/update-3.md

 The reason we feel **Code Casts** are important is that we have observed a lot of nice programming articles sharing the same
-structure: a code snippet that evolves throughout the article with text explaining such evolutions and occasional video / screenshots showing some for of _output_ of said code.
+structure: a code snippet that evolves throughout the article with text explaining such evolutions and occasional video / screenshots showing some form of _output_ of said code.

 The challenge here, is to capture the process properly (i.e. with the cursor and allowing highlighting and marking specific parts while _casting_), while maintaining scalability and readability of the format across different devices, for example,